 Most popular, though, is their Wellbeing Helpline, which offers 24/7 support.
 Connected with a national network of trained mental health professionals, it works as a call-back service.
 Luke says it’s great to see more people reaching out but notes that men are still less likely to take that first step and make the call.
 “Think of it as chatting with a mate,” he says.

 LET’S MAKE A PACT

 Across from where I was staying in Sydney was a Police Quarantine hotel.
 The day I started writing this article, ten returned travellers were diagnosed with COVID-19.
 I could see into a wall of bedrooms from my hotel room window.
 Areas were cordoned off, police with masks scurried up and down the stairs.
 On the corner, a young homeless man laid out a sleeping bag for the night.
-I had travelled to Sydney as part of a longer mission in which I’m suing the (now former) President of the United States.
+I had travelled to Sydney as part of a longer mission in which I’m suing the President of the United States.
 But that’s a story for another time.

 Before I returned home, I called my friend, the one with the dishevelled apartment.
 She told me the mental health visits were helping and that her apartment was “somewhat more shevelled.”

 “Do you need to renew your pact?”
 I asked her.
 It’s a tool someone had given to me, many years ago, though I’d forgotten it until my friend needed help.
 I’d added my own embellishments, just for her, and now I offer it to you.

 I will not harm myself.
 I will not kill myself.
 I am a beautiful human being.
 I am resilient.
 I am loved.
 I deserve to be respected and my story deserves to be honoured.
 I love and respect myself.
 I love and honour myself.
 I make this contract with myself.
 I can renew it at any time.
 I will not harm myself.
 I will not kill myself.

 If you or a loved one are experiencing difficulty at this time, please refer to the following resources and helplines or search for additional services in your area.